-Columnaris can be external or internal and may follow a chronic or acute course.
-Lesions in chronic cases progress slowly, taking many days before culminating in fish death.
-In acute cases the lesions spread quickly, often wiping out entire populations of fish within hours.
-High water temperature accelerates the progression of the disease; however, lowering the water temp will not affect the outcome of the disease.
+Lesions in chronic cases generally progress slowly, taking many days before culminating in fish death.
+In acute cases, the lesions can spread quickly, often wiping out entire populations of fish within hours.

-External infections should be treated with antibiotics, chemicals in the water or both.
-Copper sulfate, Acriflavine, Furan, and Terramycin may all be used externally to treat Columnaris.
+External infections should be treated with antibiotics, chemicals in the water, or both.
+Copper sulfate, Acriflavine, Furan, and Terramycin may all be used in the water to treat columnaris.
 Terramycin has proven to be quite effective both as a bath, and when used to treat foods for internal infections.
-Salt may be added to the water to enhance gill function.
+Salt may be added to the water (1 to 3 teaspoons per gallon of water) to reduce osmotic stress on fish from the damage to the fish's epithelium caused by the bacteria.
 Livebearers, in particular, will benefit from the addition of salt; however, use caution when treating catfish, as many are highly sensitive to salt.
 When in doubt, err on the side of caution when using salt.

 Because the bacteria thrive on organic wastes, the potential for columnaris outbreaks can be controlled by regular water changes and tank maintenance, including vacuuming of the gravel.
 Proper diet and maintaining good water quality, in general, will keep the fish from being stressed and therefore more susceptible to infection.
 Placing new fish into quarantine, and promptly moving any sick fish to a quarantine tank will help prevent the introduction and spread of the disease.